Prasanto19/react-beautiful-ice-cream-builder-ui/README.md

 **🎨 Beautiful Dynamic Icecream Layout.**

-**🎨
+**🎨Features I have used**

+- Make small components of every part of o page
+- Functional Component
+- Props rendering
-- Functional Component Props rendering Import files
+- Import files
 - Arrow functions
 - State management using hook
 - Manage code with version control(git)
 - Integrate eslint with prettier for auto formatting
 - Use additional yarn scripts for creating beautiful UI
-- Finally deploy it on netlify.**
+- Finally deploy it on netlify.

 **📱 Fully Responsive**
 <hr>